 When you think of wristband, does LIVESTRONG pop in your head?
 What about hurricane research?
 Well, thanks to their low cost, easy transport, shelf-stable components, wristbands are now the perfect sampling device among researchers and health specialists.

 And this season, it's helping Houston's very own residents of Hurricane Harvey.

 A simple wristband can change the course of scientific research.
 And that's exactly what happened.

 The idea of a simple wristband ultimately led to the invention of chemical sampling wristbands.
 These specialty wristbands were invented by Kim Anderson, Oregon State University professor and director of the Food Safety and Environmental Stewardship Program.
 (1)

-The wristbands created by Dr. Anderson are porous and chemically similar to human or mammal cells, therefore molecules of contaminants can push themselves into the silicone exactly as they would with cells in a body.
+The wristbands created by Dr. Anderson are porous and chemically similar to human or mammal cells.
+The science is that molecules of contaminants can push themselves into the silicone exactly as they would with cells in the body.

-In New York City, Dr. Anderson’s team conducted an experiment on twenty-two pregnant participants.
-The study found that when wearing both a wristband and backpack sampler for 48 hours, the wristband proved to be more closely correlated with chemical exposures than ones from the backpacks.
+Compared to other devices, wristbands are able to absorb harmful compounds from the air.
+In NYC, Dr. Anderson’s team conducted an experiment on twenty-two pregnant women.
+The study found that when wearing both a wristband and the battery pack, the wristband proved to be more closely correlated with chemical exposure.

-To learn more about wristbands for research or ordering wristbands of your own, please visit us
+To learn more about ordering wristbands of your own, please visit rapidwristbands.com